arborchurch/arbor-web/site/content/reopening/index.md

 ## How does the RSVP work?

 We want your experience to be as easy as possible, and appreciate your patience as we use this system.
 The RSVP will open by Tuesdays each week on our website; waitlists will be used in case of cancelations.
+You can find the RSVP here: https://arborchurch.churchcenter.com/registrations.
 If it's difficult to navigate our system, please let us know!
 Simply email info@arborchurch.com... we are happy to help!

 ## Can I bring my family with me?